 Muncho Lake, Alaska Hwy

-Muncho Lake is primarily a highway services community, consisting almost entirely of travel and tourism-related businesses such as lodging, game outfitting, restaurants, gas stations, and fishing outfitting.
+Muncho Lake is situated in Northern British Columbia along the Alaska Highway.
+It is primarily a highway services community, consisting almost entirely of travel and tourism-related businesses such as lodging, game outfitting, restaurants, gas stations, and fishing outfitting.
 The community is within the Provincial Park and on the south side of the lake of the same name.
-The landscape of the region is very beautiful and has become a popular spot for tourism in Northern BC, despite its remote location.
+The landscape of the region is stunning and has become a popular destination for tourism in Northern BC, despite its remote location.

 Located at Mile 462 along Highway 97, the Alaska Highway.
 It is 245 km (150 mi) west of Fort Nelson.

 European discovery of the area did not occur until the late 1800s, when trappers, traders and explorers passed through the area.
 It wasn’t until the building of the Alaska Highway, that the face of Muncho Lake changed dramatically.
 There are still remnants of the construction features, such as wooden culverts and corduroy roads within the park.